3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Related Work

-On the MVTec 3D-AD Dataset upon which the leading models are all trained, Fucka et al.'s TransFusion model \cite{transfusion2024}, currently has the hightest performing results on both Detection and Segmentation tasks in RGB+3D Anomaly Detection, whilst Chu et al.'s \cite{shapeGuided2023} Shape-Guided model performs best on Segmentation benchmarks, and Cao et al.'s \cite{3dsr2024} CPMF model provides the strongest performance on Detection Benchmarks, amongst available models.
-It should be noted that this description excludes the Global Local Feature Matching (GLFM) model proposed by Cheng et al. \cite{cheng2025}, as while this model outperforms both Shape-Guided and CPMF at the time of writing, it is not yet publicly available.
+On the MVTec 3D-AD Dataset upon which the leading models are all trained, Cheng et al.'s GLFM model \cite{glfm2025}, currently has the hightest performing results on both Detection and Segmentation tasks in RGB+3D Anomaly Detection, whilst Fucka et al.'s \cite{transfusion2024} TransFusion model performs best on 3D Segmentation benchmarks, and Cao et al.'s \cite{3dsr2024} CPMF model provides the strongest performance on 3D Detection Benchmarks, amongst available models.